 L-Glutamine and Alcohol in early recovery

-Recovering alcoholics do well when taking supplements in early sobriety, particularly L-Glutamine.
-L-Glutamine is an amino acid that occurs naturally in the body.
-The amino acid is also found in foods that are rich in protein like chicken, beef, fish and vegetables like spinach and cabbage, along with nuts like almonds and pistachios.
+Recovering alcoholics do well when taking supplements in early sobriety, particularly L-Glutamine, which is an amino acid that occurs naturally in the body.
+This amino acid is also found in foods that are rich in protein like chicken, beef, fish and vegetables like spinach and cabbage, along with nuts like almonds and pistachios.
 However, there are instances where the body doesn’t produce enough L-Glutamine.
-People with stressful jobs as well as individuals who are recovering from a serious illness like cancer, can have this happen.
+People with stressful jobs as well as individuals who are recovering from serious illnesses can have this happen.

 People who are struggling with alcohol addiction don’t produce adequate amounts of L-Glutamine either.
 Heavy consumption of alcohol inhibits the way the body synthesizes L-Glutamine and stops the absorption of the amino acid.
 This is why supplementation of L-Glutamine may be beneficial in helping alcoholics to overcome alcohol addiction.
 L-Glutamine helps to boost the mood, which has a significant hand in breaking the cycle of addiction.